Kefir: Production

 Modern kefir is made by adding kefir grains to milk typically at a proportion of 2–5% grains-to-milk.
 The mixture is then placed in a corrosion-resistant container, such as a glass jar, and stored preferably in the dark to prevent degradation of light-sensitive vitamins.
 After a period between 12 and 24 hours of fermentation at mild temperature, ideally 20–25 C, the grains are strained from the milk using a corrosion-resistant (stainless steel or plastic) utensil and kept to produce another batch.
 During the fermentation process the grains enlarge and eventually split forming new units.

 The resulting fermented liquid may be drunk, used in recipes, or kept aside in a sealed container for additional time to undergo a secondary fermentation.
 Because of its acidity the beverage should not be stored in reactive metal containers such as aluminium, copper, or zinc, as these may leach into it over time.
 The shelf life, unrefrigerated, is up to thirty days.

 The Russian method permits production of kefir on a larger scale and uses two fermentations.
 The first step is to prepare the cultures by inoculating milk with 2–3% grains as described.
 The grains are then removed by filtration and 1–3% of the resulting liquid mother culture is added to milk and fermented for 12 to 18 hours.

 Kefir can be made using freeze-dried cultures commonly available in powder form from health food stores.
 A portion of the resulting kefir can be saved to be used a number of times to propagate further fermentations but ultimately does not form grains.

 In Taiwan, researchers were able to produce kefir in a laboratory using microorganisms isolated from kefir grains.
 They report that the resulting kefir drink had chemical properties similar to homemade kefir.

 Milk types

 Kefir grains will ferment the milk from most mammals and will continue to grow in such milk.
 Typical animal milks used include cow, goat, and sheep, each with varying organoleptic (flavor, aroma, and texture) and nutritional qualities.
 Raw milk has been traditionally used.

 Milk sugar is not essential for the synthesis of the polysaccharide that makes up the grains (kefiran), and rice hydrolysate is a suitable alternative medium.
 Additionally, kefir grains will reproduce when fermenting soy milk, although they will change in appearance and size due to the differing proteins available to them.

-A variation of kefir grains that thrive in sugary water also exists, see water kefir (or tibicos), and can vary markedly from milk kefir in both appearance and microbial composition.
+A different type of SCOBY that thrives in sugary water also exists, called water kefir (or tibicos), and can vary markedly from milk kefir in both appearance and microbial composition.